-This is a Phase IIa, randomized, multi-site, two-arm, double-blind study of the safety, tolerability, pharmacokinetics, and acceptability of 744LA.
-Eligible participants will begin an oral lead-in phase in which they will be randomized to receive daily oral 744 (30 mg tablets) or matching placebo for 4 weeks, followed by a one week washout period, to assess safety prior to receiving 744LA.
-Following final safety lab assessments from the oral regimen phase, participants will enter the injection phase and receive IM injections of 744LA or placebo at three time points at 12 week intervals.
-IM injections will consist of 800 mg of 744LA or a matching vehicle control, administered as two (2) 400 mg split injections.
+This is a Phase 2a, randomized, multi-site, two-arm, double-blind study of the safety, tolerability, pharmacokinetics, and acceptability of 744LA.
+Eligible participants will be enrolled into two cohorts, and will begin an oral lead-in phase in which they will be randomized to receive daily oral 744 (30 mg tablets) or matching placebo for 4 weeks, followed by a one week washout period, to assess safety prior to receiving 744LA.
+Following final safety lab assessments from the oral regimen phase, participants will enter the injection phase and receive IM injections of 744LA or placebo at three time points at 12 week intervals in Cohort 1, and five time points at 4 and 8 week intervals in Cohort 2.

-176 participants will be randomized 3:1 as follows:
+Approximately 194 participants will be divided into two dose cohorts and will be randomized to two arms in a ratio of 3:1 as follows:

-Arm 1: 132 participants will receive daily oral 744 (30 mg tablets) for 4 weeks, followed by a one week washout period, to establish safety and tolerability, followed by intra-muscular (IM) gluteal injections of 800 mg of 744LA (administered as two sequential 400 mg gluteal injections) at three time points at 12 week intervals as: Week 5, Week 17, and Week 29.
+Arm 1: Approximately 79 participants will receive daily oral 744 (30 mg tablets) for 4 weeks, followed by a one week washout period, to establish safety and tolerability, followed by intramuscular (IM) gluteal injections of 800 mg of 744LA (administered as two sequential 400 mg gluteal injections) at three time points at 12 week intervals as: Week 5, Week 17, and Week 29.